Technology-for-the-Poorest-Billion/2024-OVSI/www/index.md

 #### **How We Fit In**

 Our aim was to assess the feasability of a non-intrusive monitoring device for oxygen concentrators.
-This involves experimenting with different sensors such as microphones and accelerometers to provide useful insight for OVSI on the most promising approaches to collecting usage data on oxygen concentrators.
+This involved experimenting with different sensors such as microphones and accelerometers to provide useful insight for OVSI on the most promising approaches to collecting usage data on oxygen concentrators.
 See [Our Prototype](about.md) page for more information.